Fractional CFO & COO · Operations · Exit Readiness

 The Problem

-Most AI projects fail not because the technology doesn't work, but because no one defined what success looks like.
+Most AI projects don't fail on the technology.
+They fail because no one defined what success looks like.
 Businesses ask "what can AI do for us?" instead of "where are we losing time and money, and can AI fix it?"
 Without a clear business case, pilots stall and budgets evaporate.

 Our Approach